 You are likely familiar with the term social distancing.
 By effective scheduling, we are making every effort to keep patients from close contact with others in our reception room.
 When patients arrive at the office, they are again screened.
 In addition, their body temperature is taken as is their oxygen saturation level.
-Dr. Maranon and the office staff also go through the same screening process when they arrived at the office.
-As we have been doing for the inception of the practice, we continue to follow Universal Precautions with all patients.
-Dr. Maranon and the staff follow proper hand-washing techniques, surgical instruments are thoroughly disinfected and sterilized, Personal Protective Equipment, (masks, protective eyewear and sterile gloves) are utilized at all times.
+Dr. Maranon and the office staff also go through the same screening process when they arrive at the office.
+As we have been doing from the inception of the practice, we continue to follow Universal Precautions with all patients.
+Dr. Maranon and the staff follow proper hand-washing techniques, surgical instruments are thoroughly disinfected and sterilized, Personal Protective Equipment (masks, protective eyewear and sterile gloves) are utilized at all times.

-All surfaces and frequently used items chairs, doorknobs etc.) are disinfected after every patient.
+All surfaces and frequently used items (chairs, doorknobs etc.) are disinfected after every patient.
 Stricter air purification and room sensitization protocols are also in place.
 For more comprehensive explanation of our new protocols please go to the Welcome back to our Practice tab of the COVID 19 section of our website.

-How are you “Social Distancing” your patients.
+How are you “Social Distancing” your patients?

 How can I protect myself from getting sick when I come to your office?